Enjoy Leaf Peeping Throughout Fall in Almost Heaven

 By the middle of October, the Northern Panhandle transforms into a fall oasis.
 Tomlinson Run State Park is a great choice for leaf peeping, and the park even features unique yurts and other camping accommodations for the family.
 Just south in Wheeling, Oglebay Resort is a fantastic option for more leaf peeping and relaxing.

 Southern West Virginia and the Eastern Panhandle make up the final act – putting on a dazzling display of vibrancy and jaw-dropping views throughout late October.
-Bridge Day is the perfect way to kick off leaf peeping at the New River Gorge, and visitors can make the short drive from there to Hawks Nest State Park or Babcock State Park for a view of the picturesque Glade Creek Grist Mill – a staple of fall.
+Bridge Day is the perfect way to kick off leaf peeping at the New River Gorge, which was dubbed by AFAR as one of the best places in the United States to see fall foliage.
+Visitors can make the short drive from there to Hawks Nest State Park or Babcock State Park for a view of the picturesque Glade Creek Grist Mill – a staple of fall.
 Other great locations include Pipestem Resort State Park, Bluestone State Park and Kanawha State Forest.
 The Eastern Panhandle is great for late October leaf peeping, too.
 Harpers Ferry, Berkeley Springs State Park and Cacapon Resort State Park are all perfect choices for enjoying the closing scenes of fall.